 The Austrian official parties seem determined to fight against anti-competitive practices.
 Since its establishment, the FCA has performed various sector inquiries, conducted (both alone and in collaboration with the European Commission) several dawn raids and brought in a number of cases applications for fines.
 The official parties are also very active in merger control and have requested commitments in several cases.
 Private enforcement also plays an increasingly important role, with many cases currently pending before various Austrian civil courts.
+Due to this increasement of antitrust proceedings, settlements (consensual process terminations) have taken place.
+In these cases, the Cartel Court decides on the basis of the determined facts of the FCA which are not disputed by the companies.
+The companies benefit from this procedure because it is quickly and therefore cost-saving.
+This procedure is summarized by the 'viewpoint of settlements' published on the FCA's website.

-The amendment in 2013 further strengthened both public and private enforcement.
-For example, during dawn raids, the FCA can now directly request information concerning documents and it is, inter alia, also entitled to seal premises.
+The amendment in 2013 further strengthened public and private enforcement.
+For example, during dawn raids, the FCA can now directly request information concerning documents and it is also entitled to seal premises.
 The search can only be objected to (claiming a legal privilege or that something falls outside the scope of the dawn raid) with regard to individually specified documents.
 Further, a limitation on the passing-on defence (a private damage claim by the direct purchaser is not excluded by the fact that goods or services have been sold on), as well as a clarification that interest may be claimed as of the moment of the damaging event (which may well lead to more than 'just' treble damages), are foreseen.
 In addition, the Cartel Act now explicitly stipulates a binding effect of cartel decisions finding an infringement (which is of particular importance for subsequent follow-on damage claims) as well as an interruption of the limitation period for the time of the duration of cartel proceedings plus six months.